You are checking a tour that begins in San Pedro de Atacama. If you want to see tours that begin in Uyuni, click here.

 - Passport or ID card.
 If you are a foreigner resident in Chile you should take both to show them in customs.

-Beginning: Day 1 at 7:00 am at your hotel in San Pedro de Atacama.
+Start: Day 1 at 7:00 am at your hotel in San Pedro de Atacama.

 Day 2: We will get up early to take the road that passes through the Bolivian altiplanic lagoons, before take the diversion to the Rocks' Valley.
 After visiting this place, we will pass by the Anaconda Canyon and we will take the route by Villa Alota that will take us to Villa Martín.
 From this place we will enter to the Uyuni Salt Flat, where we will be able to see the hexagonal formations of salt.
 After a little stop and the corresponding photos, we will visit the Incahuasi Island, with some time for going over, and the Salt Museum, before get settled to see the sunset in the salt flat.
-We will pass by Colchani, before reaching our accommodation to rest.
+We will pass by Colchani and the Train Cemetery, before reaching our accommodation to rest.

 Day 3: We will leave very early from Uyuni to begin our return to Chile in a direct transportation.
 We will pass by the border, to make the corresponding procedures, and we will arrive to San Pedro de Atacama to finish our tour.